 A Final Note

-Making Wolves+ modular is a new thing that I’m trying, in hopes that it will be beneficial.
-Let me know what you think!
-I really enjoy working on this add-on, so I’ll more than likely continue to work on it as time passes to remove bugs and refine/add features – especially as Mojang continues to unlock new add-on possibilities.
+As you can probably tell, I really enjoy working on this add-on, so I'll more than likely continue to work on it as time passes to remove bugs and refine/add features - especially as Mojang continues to unlock new add-on possibilities.
 I hope you enjoy it!
-Follow me on Twitter for more add-ons. 😀
+Find me on Twitter @JWolf1765 for more add-on stuff. :D

 - Use this add-on in your worlds and play with friends